College Factual by our College Data Analytics Team

 University of the Ozarks Majors

-During the most recent year for which we have data, students from 27 majors graduated from University of the Ozarks.
-Of these students, 462 received undergraduate degrees and 462 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 14 majors graduated from University of the Ozarks.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at University of the Ozarks along with which ones have the highest average starting salaries.